Modern Band Certificate

 - Complete an online application located at www.lvc.edu/MME.

-- All candidates must have a bachelor's degree in music from a regionally accredited college or university and submit an official transcript.
+- All candidates must have a bachelor's degree from a regionally accredited college or university and submit an official transcript.

-- If a candidate does not have a bachelor’s degree in music, he/she must complete and online assessment to accompany the application.
+- It is strongly recommended that a candidate has a bachelor's degree in music.
+If a candidate does not have a bachelor’s degree in music, he/she must complete and online assessment to accompany the application.